Trump rally called ‘dangerous move’ in age of coronavirus

 In its final phase of reopening, Oklahoma now allows public gatherings of any size as long as organizers consider social distancing.
 Participants at any large gathering should stay 6 feet (1.8 meters) apart and wear a cloth face covering when distancing is a challenge, the state health department said.

 The state has a relatively low death rate compared with the rest of the nation, but new cases are rising.
-In Tulsa, there were 71 new cases Friday and the number continued to grow over the weekend.
+In Tulsa, there were 82 new cases reported Saturday, a new high in daily increases for the county.
 The Tulsa Health Department already was investigating an outbreak linked to an indoor gathering of a large group of people.

-Citing the spike in cases, Bruce Dart, executive director of the Tulsa Health Department, said he wished the rally would postponed to a later date “when the virus isn’t as large a concern as it is today.”
+Citing the spike in cases, Dart said he wished the rally would postponed to a later date “when the virus isn’t as large a concern as it is today.”

 Dart said the risk of spreading the virus increases with higher numbers of people congregating for longer periods of time.